solacecommunity/solace-prometheus-exporter/README.md

 # Flag that enables Usage of the operating system proxy configuration.
 # false=No proxy will be used at all.
 useSystemProxy=false

+# 0s means disabled.
+When set an interval, all well configured endpoints will fetched async.
+# This may help you to deal with slower broker or extreme amount of results.
+prefetchInterval=30s

+# Maximum connections to the configured broker.
+Keep in mind solace advices us to use max 10 semp connects per seconds.
+# Dont increase this value if your broker may have more thant 100 clients, queues, ...
+parallelSempConnections=1
 ```

 ### Environment Variables